phpmyadmin/phpmyadmin/faq.rst

 You can now access a bookmark dropdown on each page, the query box appears on for that database.
 Since phpMyAdmin 2.5.0 you are also able to store variables for the bookmarks.
-Just use the string /\*[VARIABLE]\*/ anywhere in your query.
-Everything which is put into the value input box on the query box page will replace the string "/\*[VARIABLE]\*/" in your stored query.
+Just use the string **/\*[VARIABLE]\*/** anywhere in your query.
+Everything which is put into the *value* input box on the query box page will replace the string "/\*[VARIABLE]\*/" in your stored query.
 Just be aware of that you HAVE to create a valid query, otherwise your query won't be even able to be stored in the database.
-Also remember, that everything else inside the /\*[VARIABLE]\*/ string for your query will remain the way it is, but will be stripped of the /\*\*/ chars.
-So you can use: /\*, [VARIABLE] AS myname \*/ which will be expanded to , VARIABLE as myname in your query, where VARIABLE is the string you entered in the input box.
+Also remember, that everything else inside the **/\*[VARIABLE]\*/** string for your query will remain the way it is, but will be stripped of the /\*\*/ chars.
+So you can use:
+``/\*, [VARIABLE] AS myname \*/`` which will be expanded to ``, VARIABLE as myname`` in your query, where VARIABLE is the string you entered in the input box.
 If an empty string is provided, no replacements are made.
 A more complex example.
-Say you have stored this query: SELECT Name, Address FROM addresses WHERE 1 /\* AND Name LIKE '%[VARIABLE]%' \*/ Say, you now enter "phpMyAdmin" as the variable for the stored query, the full query will be: SELECT Name, Address FROM addresses WHERE 1 AND Name LIKE '%phpMyAdmin%' You can use multiple occurrences of /\*[VARIABLE]\*/ in a single query (that is, multiple occurrences of the same variable).
-NOTE THE ABSENCE OF SPACES inside the "/\*\*/" construct.
+Say you have stored this query: ``SELECT Name, Address FROM addresses WHERE 1 /\* AND Name LIKE '%[VARIABLE]%' \*/``  Say, you now enter "phpMyAdmin" as the variable for the stored query, the full query will be: ``SELECT Name, Address FROM addresses WHERE 1 AND Name LIKE '%phpMyAdmin%'``  You can use multiple occurrences of **/\*[VARIABLE]\*/** in a single query (that is, multiple occurrences of the *same* variable). **NOTE THE ABSENCE OF SPACES** inside the "/\*\*/" construct.
 Any spaces inserted there will be later also inserted as spaces in your query and may lead to unexpected results especially when using the variable expansion inside of a "LIKE ''" expression.
 Your initial query which is going to be stored as a bookmark has to yield at least one result row so you can store the bookmark.
 You may have that to work around using well positioned "/\*\*/" comments.

-.. _faq_6_19:
+.. _faq6_19:

 6.19 How can I create simple LATEX document to include exported table?
 ----------------------------------------------------------------------

-You can simply include table in your LATEX documents, minimal sample document should look like following one (assuming you have table exported in file table.tex):
+You can simply include table in your L:sup:`A`T:sub:`*E*`X documents, minimal sample document should look like following one (assuming you have table exported in file ``table.tex``):

 .. code-block:: none